aallai/sim_driving/README.md

 **4. Appropriate training data**

-I think the training data was somewhat noisy.
-When I was first learning to use the simulator, my driving wasn't that great.
-I think the data contains recorded instances of the car swerving and almost going off the road.
-There is also footage of the car driving through the dirt section, which probably doesn't help.
-My strategy was to drown out the low quality examples by collecting more data, and this seems to have worked.
-I tried to use the mouse as much as possible, and also tried to have the same amount of clockwise and counter-clockwise driving data.
+The original training data was somewhat noisy.
+With this this data, the car to drive around the track, but would occasionally swerve or significantly cross the yellow lines.
+I eventually remedied this by collecting cleaner data and fine tuning the original model.
+During data collection, I tried to use the mouse as much as possible, and also tried to have the same amount of clockwise and counter-clockwise driving data.
 I also included footage of the car driving on the second track.

 **Model Architecture and Training Strategy**